Technical Support Services Guidelines for Google Cloud Platform Services

 4.1 Bronze.
 The Bronze support level includes the following, and Google will provide it to all customers under the Agreement: automatic Services upgrades and maintenance updates, support for billing inquiries, access to documentation, white papers, online best practices guides, and community forums.

 4.2 Silver.
-The Silver support level includes all the items in the Bronze level plus the following: support requests accepted via the GES Site for questions about Services functionality, best practice guidance on how to architect with the Services, and Services errors reports, as well as up to 2 Designated Contacts.
+The Silver support level includes all the items in the Bronze level plus the following: support requests accepted via the Google for Work Support Center for questions about Services functionality, best practice guidance on how to architect with the Services, and Services errors reports, as well as up to 2 Designated Contacts.
 P1 Priority support Requests are responded to with a target initial response time of four hours and are responded to during Hours of Operation.
 P2, P3 & P4 Priority support Requests are responded to during business hours of the location to which the Requests are assigned and will be responded to with an initial target response time of 1 Business Day or less in the location to which the Requests are assigned.

 4.3 Gold.
 The Gold support level includes all the items in the Silver level plus the following: 24x7 phone support, consultation on application development, and specific guidance on how to architect with the Services for Customer's proposed use case, as well as up to 5 Designated Contacts.
-P1 Priority support Requests are responded to with a target initial response time of one hour and are responded to 24 x 7.
+P1 Priority support Requests are responded to with a target initial response time of fifteen minutes and are responded to 24 x 7.
 If contact is made for a P1 Priority support Request on a weekend or regional holiday, a phone call is needed to trigger a return support response.
 P2 Priority support Requests are responded to with a target initial response time of 4 business hours and are responded to during business hours of the location to which the Requests are assigned.
 P3 & P4 Priority support Requests are responded to with an initial target response time of 8 hours during business hours of the location to which the Requests are assigned.

 4.4 Platinum.
 The Platinum support level includes all the items in the Gold level plus the following: Unlimited Designated Contacts.
-P1 Priority support Requests are responded to with a target initial response time of one hour and are responded to 24 x 7.
+P1 Priority support Requests are responded to with a target initial response time of fifteen minutes and are responded to 24 x 7.
 If contact is made for a P1 Priority support Request on a weekend or regional holiday, a phone call is needed to trigger a return support response.
 P2 Priority support Requests are responded to with a target initial response time of 4 hours and are responded to 24 x 7.
 P3 & P4 Priority support Requests are responded to with an initial target response time of 8 hours during business hours of the location to which the Requests are assigned.

 In addition, Customer will receive access to the Technical Account Manager ("TAM") team to manage all technical support escalations and offer on-going expertise on Services, solutions implementations, and related technical inquiries.
 TAM team support is delivered during local business hours of the TAM team member assigned to work on the applicable matter.